 The caption was framed to gain attention “1500 Year Old Bible Confirms that Jesus Christ was not Crucified.”
-Muslims shamelessly embellished an article claiming that the gospel of Barnabas was discovered in Turkey containing the “scary truths” that Jesus is not the Son of God; was not crucified; apostle Paul was an impostor and Muhammad was a prophet of God.
-Read what the original article here
+Muslims shamelessly embellished an article to say that the gospel of Barnabas was discovered in Turkey containing the “scary truths” that Jesus is not the Son of God; was not crucified; apostle Paul was an impostor and Muhammad was a prophet of God.
+Read the original article here

 This is a patent forgery.
 Barnabas was one of the apostles after Jesus ascended to heaven.
 He was not even called Barnabas until when he gave his field to the apostles.
 (Acts 4:36).

 It says: “Others preached that he [Jesus] really died but rose again.
 Others preached, and yet preach that Jesus is the Son of God, among whom is Paul deceived” (p.
 273)

 This is also false.
 Barnabas was the one who went to the great extent of showing the early Church that Paul (who was formerly an enemy) was a true Christian (Acts 9:27).
 When the church in Antioch was growing, the church in Jerusalem sent Barnabas there to instruct the new believers, but he rather chose to go to Asia Minor to assist Paul (Acts 11:26).
 Both men returned to Antioch together (Acts 12:35) and Barnabas proclaimed Jesus as the Son of God (Acts 13:33).